paulseward/asterisk-tim/Audio/gordon_gow/README.md

 The recordings were then cut up into the appropriate sections, trimmed to length with sox:
 ```
+# Syntax : sox old.wav new.wav trim [SECOND TO START] [SECONDS DURATION].
+# eg to trim the first 2 seconds of audio
+$ sox input.wav output.wav trim 0 2
 ```

 The recordings were then converted to 8KHz, 8bit WAV files for asterisk playback with sox.
 See convert.sh for details.

+## Timings
+The original recordings have spikes in them where the mechanism cut over from one optical disk to the next.
+Careful measurement using the cursor tool in Audacity reveals the timings to be:
+"At the third stroke" - 1.9235s
+"It will be three" - 1.8260s
+"two" - 0.9785s
+"and 10 seconds" - 1.9865s
+"pip pip pip" - 3.2855s

+For the purposes of this project I have quantized the samples as follows:
+"At the third stroke" - 2s
+"It will be three" - 2s
+"two" - 1s
+"and 10 seconds" - 2s
+"pip pip pip" - 3s

+Feel free to contribute more historically accurate timings back to the project!